 Student Solutions is available to students struggling with stress and anxiety, relationship issues, or legal and financial concerns.
 Should a student desire to access in-person care with a mental health provider in the local area, Student Solutions will make a referral, and TCSPP will pay for the student’s first three (3) counseling sessions.
 Should a student choose to engage in ongoing treatment with the recommended provider, the student may have the opportunity to establish a sliding scale service rate or arrange for payment by a health insurance plan.

 Legal and Financial Information

-Through Student Solutions, student have an attorney “on call” whenever they have questions about legal matters including divorce, custody, adoption, real estate, debt and bankruptcy, landlord/tenant issues, civil and criminal actions, and more.
+Through Student Solutions, a student has an attorney “on call” for questions about legal matters including divorce, custody, adoption, real estate, debt and bankruptcy, landlord/tenant issues, civil and criminal actions, and more.
 Additionally, financial advisors are available for consultation on budgeting, debt management, tax issues, and other money concerns.

 Study Areas and Project Rooms

-In addition to the library, students may study or meet in any classroom or project room that is not otherwise in use.
-Students are advised to reserve a room in advance for dissertation defense requirements; please see the local Facilities department for more information.
+In addition to the library, a student may study or meet in any classroom or project room that is not otherwise in use.
+A student is advised to reserve a room in advance for dissertation defense requirements; please see the local Facilities department for more information.
 Classroom schedules displaying regularly scheduled courses are posted outside all classrooms, and are subject to change without notice.
 Additionally, meetings and other events are scheduled in classrooms, conferences rooms, and project rooms and may not be listed outside of the door.
-Please respectfully acknowledge and relocate if someone claims to have a reservation for the space.
-In the event of any dispute over room reservations, please contact the Campus Facilities department.
+Please respectfully acknowledge and relocate if someone has a reservation for the space.
+In the event of any dispute over room reservations, please contact the campus Facilities department.

 Study rooms located in the Library of the University Center of Lake County are available for student use.
 Please communicate with the librarian or contact Classroom Scheduling at 847.665.4006.